Vulnerabilities in Internet Software

 In 2011, Firefox began a program of RapidRelease program.
 This meant relatively frequent updates (every six weeks) to new major versions of Firefox compared to other browsers.

-While the rapid deployment of major upgraded to Firefox over the last while has been annoying, particularly for firefox addon developers.
-Both Chrome and Internet Explorer use automatically update their browsers using methods that may be less noticable than RapidRelease.
+While the rapid deployment of major upgraded to Firefox over the last while has been annoying, particularly for Firefox addon developers.
+Both Chrome and Internet Explorer use automatically update their browsers using methods that may be less noticeable than RapidRelease.

 - RapidRelease has also allowed for the integration new security and technology improvements without an all-or-nothing risk at any stage.